 Level Project Activity Minimum Requirements and Restrictions.
 Restrictions at each level are cumulative.
-Ev 1.
-The following activities may operate all day: a) Loading and hauling logs decked at approved landings. b) Loading and hauling chips stockpiled at approved landings. c) Servicing equipment at approved sites. d) Dust abatement, road maintenance (Chainsaw use prohibited), culvert installation within cleared area, chip sealing, paving, earth moving or rock aggregate stock pile loading and installation (does not include pit or quarry development). e) Chainsaw and log processing operations associated with loading logs or other forest products at approved landings.
-2. Hot Saws or Masticators may operate until 1:00 PM; provided that: a) A tractor or other equipment with a blade capable of constructing fireline is on or adjacent to the active landing or within 1⁄4 mile of the operating equipment.
-This piece of equipment shall have effective communication with the Hot Saw or Masticator. b) Any additional restrictions specified by the Forest.
-3. All other conventional Mechanical Operations are permitted until 1:00 PM.
+Ev The following activities may operate all day: Loading and hauling logs decked at approved landings.
+Loading and hauling chips stockpiled at approved landings.
+Servicing equipment at approved sites.
+Dust abatement, road maintenance (Chainsaw use prohibited), culvert installation within cleared area, chip sealing, paving, earth moving or rock aggregate stock pile loading and installation (does not include pit or quarry development).
+Chainsaw and log processing operations associated with loading logs or other forest products at approved landings.
+Hot Saws or Masticators may operate until 1:00 PM; provided that: A tractor or other equipment with a blade capable of constructing fireline is on or adjacent to the active landing or within 1⁄4 mile of the operating equipment.
+This piece of equipment shall have effective communication with the Hot Saw or Masticator.
+Any additional restrictions specified by the Forest.
+All other conventional Mechanical Operations are permitted until 1:00 PM.
 Some operations may be permitted after 1:00 PM, on a case-by-case basis, under the terms of a PAL Ev Variance Agreement.
 Activities for which a Variance may be issued are: Rubber Tire Skidding Chipping on Landings Helicopter Yarding Fire Salvage When approved by UMWRA and a Forest Service Line Officer, a Variance Agreement can be implemented when the criteria specified in the agreement are met and mitigation measures are in place.
 This approval is good for ten (10) days unless cancelled sooner or extended by UMWRA and the Forest Service for an additional ten (10) days.
-Variance approval can be withdrawn at the sole discretion of UMWRA or the Forest Service.
-Variance approval is contingent on the 7-day fire weather forecast, fuel conditions, site characteristics, current fire situation, state of Contractor's equipment for prevention and suppression readiness, type of operation and social and community considerations etc. (See attached Project Activity Level Variance Agreement).

-Level Project Activity Minimum Requirements and Restrictions.
-Restrictions at each level are cumulative.
-E The following activities may operate all day: 1.
-Loading and hauling logs decked at approved landings.
-2. Loading and hauling chips stockpiled at approved landings.
-3. Servicing Equipment at approved sites.
-4. Dust abatement, road maintenance (chainsaw use prohibited) or loading stock piles and rock aggregate installation (does not include pit or quarry development).
-5. Chainsaw operation associated with loading at approved landings.
+Variance approval can be withdrawn at the sole discretion of UMWRA or the Forest Ser E suppression readiness, type of operation and social and community considerations etc. The following activities may operate all day: Loading and hauling logs decked at approved landings.
+Loading and hauling chips stockpiled at approved landings.
+Servicing Equipment at approved sites.
+Dust abatement, road maintenance (chainsaw use prohibited) or loading stock piles and rock aggregate installation (does not include pit or quarry development).
+Chainsaw operation associated with loading at approved landings.
 All other activities are prohibited.